Subscribe

 How to Ensure a Risk-Free Salesforce Deployment

 Before you begin the implementation process, make sure you understand your business needs and objectives.
 You should also identify any potential obstacles that might arise during the process.
-By performing an exhaustive discovery process before beginning a project so that you know exactly what needs to be done, who will do it, how long it will take and how much it will cost.
+Conduct an exhaustive discovery process to understand project requirements, responsibilities, timelines, and costs.

 Identify the resources required for a successful implementation, such as training for users, consultants or both; technical support to assist with troubleshooting; and administrative support for ongoing maintenance tasks once the system has been implemented successfully.

-Planning everything in advance is important to make sure that you have the right data as it may take a few days if the project is about legacy data migration.
+Advanced planning is crucial, especially for projects involving legacy data migration.
+Additionally, back up your deployment strategy with a roll-back plan.
 In addition, consider backing up your deployment strategy with a roll-back plan.
-Sometimes things don’t work out as expected and affect continuity, so with help of version control, you can go back where you’ve started and fix errors.
+Sometimes things don’t work out as expected and affect continuity, so with the help of version control, you can go back to where you’ve started and fix errors.

 2. Test in a Sandbox - Develop a Sandbox Strategy